vapoursynth/vapoursynth/doc/gpufilters.rst

 |                           |           | exportable timeline from the stream.
 Reference code — it has  |
 |                           |           | not run on NVIDIA hardware yet.                               |
 +---------------------------+-----------+---------------------------------------------------------------+

+Shaders reach the pipeline two ways, and the examples show one each: the invert filter ships readable GLSL and compiles it at creation through compileGPUShader (cached per core, so many instances parse once; specialize by prepending a ``#define`` preamble to the source), while PlaneStatsGPU commits ``glslc -O`` output as a header and needs no compiler at all.
+Both hand the same words to the same maintenance5 pipeline creation — pick by taste, or by whether you want an optimizer pass, which the runtime path deliberately omits since drivers optimize anyway.

 A filter's obligations
 ----------------------